Kihumba/private-/Phase-C/Android Programming/4 - Testing Android Apps/README.md

 # Outcome 4 - Testing Android Apps

 ## Skill Description
-The fellow writes good tests capable of catching bugs early in a typical app development.
-The fellow can set up the test development environment and configure projects for instrumentation testing.
+The fellow is able to write good tests capable of catching bugs early in a typical app development.
+The fellow is also able set up the test development environment and configure projects for instrumentation testing, and is able write apps using the BDD and TDD approach.

 ## Output
-After attaining this skill, together with skills from outcomes 1 to 3, and as a demonstration of it, a person should be able to create the following app:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-**Note Taker**

-**_Problem Description_**

-In this exercise you will be required to create a note taking Android app using Behavior driven development.

-**_Task 0 - Design a mockup for the app_**

-Create the application mockup with invisionapp(<a href="http://www.invisionapp.com">invisionapp.com</a>), sketch(Mac) or any mockup software of choice

-**_Task 1 - Build Note Taker Interface_**
-Create an application interface that will allow the user to create, list, edit and delete notes (following the mockup from task 0)

-**_Task 2 - Code all the features of the application_**

-The application should have the following features:
-- Create a new note
-- List notes
-- Edit note
-- Save note
-- Auto-save note
-- Move note to trash
-- Restore note from trash
-- Empty notes in trash
-- Share note by email
-- Application settings

-**_Task 3 - Auto-saving Notes._**

-Users should be able to set time for auto saving current notes (in the application settings)

-**_Task 4 - Write TDD and BDD(Instrument) Test for the App_**

-Using any instrumentation test of choice (Solo or Espresso is recommended), write a BDD Test as well as TDD for the application
+A notetaking app using behaviour driven development as defined in <a href="https://docs.google.com/document/d/1QXkEb8KrZczAtPQAmin50nfDqju584mgSk30J8yQFnc/edit">Android checkpoint #3</a>

 ## Objectives